Close

 Updated:

-September 2010 The next Children’s Television Programming Report must be filed with the FCC and placed in stations’ local Public Inspection Files by October 10, 2010, reflecting programming aired during the months of July, August and September, 2010.
-Statutory and Regulatory Requirements As a result of the Children’s Television Act…
+March 2012 The next Children’s Television Programming Report must be filed with the FCC and placed in stations’ local public inspection files by April 10, 2012, reflecting programming aired during the months of January, February, and March 2012.
+On Statutory and Regulatory Requirements As a result of the Children’s Television…